RIL to carve-out its oil-to-chemicals business by Q2 FY22

-New Delhi, Feb.
-Feb 23 (IANS) Reliance Industries Ltd (RIL) proposes to carve out its oil-to-chemicals (O2C) business into a separate wholly-owned subsidiary by second quarter of FY22.
+New Delhi: Reliance Industries Ltd (RIL) proposes to carve out its oil-to-chemicals (O2C) business into a separate wholly-owned subsidiary by second quarter of FY22.

 The process would result in formation of a new firm -- Reliance O2C Ltd -- where the company intends to rope in Saudi national oil company Aramco by selling up to 20 per cent equity.